Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Potential outcomes and effects of interventions

-The potential outcome of the treatment not administered, $Y_i(1-T_i)$, is an \emph{unobserved counterfactual}, which is the key impediment to assessing the individual treatment effect, $Y_i(1)-Y_i(0)$.
+{\blockedit Access to both potential outcomes $Y_i(0)$ and $Y_i(1)$ would allow us to retroactively determine which treatment $t\in \{0,1\}$ \emph{would have been} preferable for unit $i$, or proactively predict which one \emph{will be}.
+If the individual treatment effect (ITE), $Y_i(1)-Y_i(0)$ is positive and higher outcomes are preferred, $t=1$ is the better choice for $i$.
+However, the potential outcome of the treatment not administered, $Y_i(1-T_i)$, is an \emph{unobserved counterfactual}, which is the key impediment to assessing the ITE.
 That we do not observe what would have happened if we did something differently is often termed \emph{the fundamental problem of causal inference}.
-We are interested in estimating the following quantities. \begin{mdframed}[innerbottommargin=.8em,innertopmargin=0em] \begin{thmdef} The expected potential outcomes $\mu_t$, conditioned on $X=x$, is
+Without strong assumptions, the best we can hope for is instead to infer or predict the following quantities~\citep{kunzel2017meta}. } \begin{mdframed}[innerbottommargin=.8em,innertopmargin=0em] \begin{thmdef}[Main estimands] The expected potential outcomes $\mu_t$, for treatments $t \in \{0,1\}$, conditioned on a context $X=x$, are

 and the conditional average treatment effect (CATE) given a context $x$ is